erickzhao/erickzhao.github.io/README.md

-# erickzhao.github.io

 My personal portfolio page
 ==========================

 Version 2.
-Now with 100% more Angular.JS!
+Now with 100% more Angular.JS and a dash of AJAX calls!